Ballarat Termite Control & Treatment

 The Treatment Process

-The first step we take is to conduct a comprehensive inspection of the structure under attack and then provide a quote and initial advice.
+The first step we take is to conduct a comprehensive inspection of the structure under attack, we may commence initial treatment then and there before preparing a detailed termite management proposal.

-Second Step – we assess the best practice approach to eliminating the infestation and commence the treatment process.
+Second Step – we assess the best practice approach to eliminating the infestation providing a written termite management proposal and we’ll commence the treatment process aiming for complete colony elimination.

 Third Step – we monitor and continue treatment until termites have been eliminated, from there we will provide expert recommendations for preventative treatment and schedule a follow up inspection.